jptacek/JPtacek.com/src/documents/2014/02/angularJS-templates/index.html.md

 work across large development teams.
 You can also dynamically update the look and feel based on the template the user selects.
 This is all happening client side too, reducing round trips to the server.
 Good stuff!

+You can either visit [http://angularperiodic.azurewebsites.net/](http://angularperiodic.azurewebsites.net/) to see the code in action and as always find the code out on [GitHub](https://github.com/jptacek/AngularPeriodic)

 <script type="text/javascript" src="/2014/02/angularJS-templates/js/chemistryApp.js"></script>
 <script type="text/javascript" src="/2014/02/angularJS-templates/js/chemistryController.js"></script>